OpenMS/pyopenms-docs/docs/source/interfacing_ml_libraries.rst

     3	SGTHNMYK	    625.982520	2
     4	AARPTRPDK	    626.073300	3

-As the RT column is our response variable, we will be storing it seperately as Y1_test
+As the RT column is our response variable, we will be storing it separately as Y1_test

 .. code-block:: python
     :linenos: